 Reasons Child Custody May Be Modified in Minnesota

 “Physical Custody” is a legal term that refers to with which parent the child resides.
 “Legal Custody” refers to who gets to make the major decisions about a child’s life.
-If a parent wishes to change the legal arrangement from joint physical or legal custody to sole custody or visa versa, that is called changed “custody.”
-This is different from modifying “parenting time” which is a more minor adjustment to the child’s weekly or monthly schedule with each parent.
+If a parent wishes to change the legal arrangement from joint physical or legal custody to sole custody or visa versa, that is called changing “custody.”
+This is different from modifying “parenting time” which is a minor adjustment to the child’s weekly or monthly schedule with each parent.

 While child custody can be modified in Minnesota, the process can be difficult.
 The court first takes the best interest of the child, or children, into account.
 Then it focuses on child custody modification standards to determine if a custody modification is proper.

 The parent seeking custody modification must be able to prove the following to the court:

 - There has been a significant change in circumstances of the parties or child;